jonathanmorgan/python_utilities/build_files/README.md

 # to build

+- in the repo

+    - if there are additional files in the repo that you want to be included in the built package, add them to the `python_utilities/build/MANIFEST.in` file.
-- in the repo, update the `python_utilities/build/setup.py` file as needed.
+    - update the `python_utilities/build/setup.py` file as needed.
 This includes:

         - description
         - metadata about version number, license, etc.
         - dependencies
         - required python

 - on your build machine, make a folder named `python_utilities_build`.
 - get source code and place it in the `python_utilities_build` folder.
 Either: